Sign in →

 Clinical Reference

-1. Yang Y, Muzny DM, Xia F, et al: Molecular findings among patients referred for clinical whole-exome sequencing.
+1. Yang Y, Muzny DM, Xia F, et al. Molecular findings among patients referred for clinical whole-exome sequencing.
 JAMA.
-2014 Nov 12;312(18):1870-1879
+2014;312(18):1870-1879

-2. Lee H, Deignan JL, Dorrani N, et al: Clinical exome sequencing for genetic identification of rare Mendelian disorders.
+2. Lee H, Deignan JL, Dorrani N, et al. Clinical exome sequencing for genetic identification of rare Mendelian disorders.
 JAMA.
-2014 Nov 12;312(18):1880-1887
+2014;312(18):1880-1887

 Method Description

 Next-generation sequencing (NGS) is performed on DNA extracted from the patient and all submitted comparator samples to test for the presence of variants in coding regions and intron/exon boundaries.
 The human genome reference GRCh37/hg19 build is used for sequence read alignment.
 Variants are called using an optimized bioinformatics package.
 At least 99% of the bases are covered at a read depth over 30X.
 Sensitivity is estimated at above 99% for single nucleotide variants, above 94% for deletion-insertions (delins) less than 40 base pairs (bp), above 95% for deletions up to 75 bp and insertions up to 47 bp.
 This assay also detects most copy number variants (deletions/duplications) involving 3 or more exons.
-In some instances, copy number variants less than 3 exons may be detected, however the reliability of this detection is variable due to isolated reduction in sequence coverage or inherent genomic complexity.
+In some instances, copy number variants less than 3 exons may be detected; however the reliability of this detection is variable due to isolated reduction in sequence coverage or inherent genomic complexity.
 Resulting variants are filtered and annotated using public and proprietary resources and presented for analysis and interpretation using a vended interpretation tool.
 Confirmation of select reportable variants in the proband and submitted comparator samples may be performed by alternate methodologies based on internal laboratory criteria.

 There may be regions of genes that cannot be effectively evaluated by sequencing or deletion and duplication analysis as a result of technical limitations of the assay, including regions of homology, high guanine-cytosine (GC) content, and repetitive sequences.(Unpublished Mayo method)